AICONSlab/segcsvd/README.md

 >
 > **General requirements for the FLAIR/T1 input images:**
 >* **Intensity values**: should begin at 0 (background) -- negative voxels will be ignored
->* **Masking and bias correction**: the "skip_mask_and_bias" option should be set to false if FLAIR/T1 images are not already masked and bias corrected
+>* **Masking and bias correction**: the "skip_mask_and_bias" option should be set to false if FLAIR/T1 images are not already skull-stripped and bias corrected
 >